asu-iris/course_robotics/lec5-aik/aik.md

 # IK of Manipulators of Spherical Wrist

-Most of industrial robot arms are kinematically simple, the design is partly motivated by easing IK.
-In particular, a
+Most of practical robot arms are kinematically simple, the design is partly motivated by easing IK.
+A
 6-DOF robot has closed-form IK if:

 -   three consecutive revolute joint axes intersect at a common point,